-Z2 Travel CPAP: This is a great CPAP for camping because it’s the smallest travel CPAP option and only weighs 10oz.
-It will easily fit in any pack and the power shell battery provides 8 hours of use.
+Z2 Travel CPAP: It will easily fit in any pack and the power shell battery provides 8 hours of use.
 This option has automatic altitude adjustment and an auto ramp feature to provide outstanding comfort away from home.

 The Transcend Mini: This travel CPAP runs for 14 to 16 hours on a single charge and only weighs 15oz!
 It’s the ideal option for travelers looking for a lightweight, advanced option.
 It operates at a whisper with an auto ramp feature to help you and your partner sleep peacefully away from home.